The Headless Horseman (1922 film): Production

-The unlikable, stern schoolmaster Ichabod Crane, who at one point beats a student, was played by Rogers, a popular actor playing against his typical roles for which he received $19,583.20.
+The stern schoolmaster Ichabod Crane, who at one point beats a student, was played by Rogers, a popular actor playing against his typical roles for which he received $19,583.20.
 For authenticity, filming took place in the Hudson River Valley around Tarrytown, New York, the setting of Washington Irving's story, with its Dutch farm houses and covered bridges.

 The Headless Horseman was the first black-and-white feature film photographed entirely on panchromatic stock, which, while two to three times more expensive, did not have the tendency to turn blue eyes and skies white and lipstick as black like the commonly used orthochromatic film did.
 One effective special effect was the use of a double exposure to give the headless horseman a phantom-like appearance.

 Preservation

 Copies of The Headless Horseman exist in several collections and it has been released on DVD.
 Alpha Video released the movie in a double-feature with Italian film The Mechanical Man (1921).